libertyswede/NxtTipBot/README.md

 # Todo
 * When sending currency/asset to a new account, send a DM to the sender asking if he wants to pass along some NXT as well, allowing him to specify number of NXT to send in a separate transaction.
 * Make bot react to @tipper as well as 'tipper' when using tip command.
+* Custom message for MS Currencies (same as already implemented for assets).
+* Blockchain backup for account id --> id on master key.
 * Be able to send to NXT aliases as well as @username and NXT addresses.
 * When trying to tip and sender has 0 NXT, use a more humoristic error message, like 'you're all out mate'.
 * Support having tip command as a part of a multi line chat message.